NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 ### Extract stats from our data.frame using Base R

-First select plots that are also represented in our centroid layer.
-Quick test - how many plots are in the centroid folder?
+First let's see how many plots are in the centroid folder.

-	#extract only the field data that have plot id's that are in our centroids layer
-    insitu_inCentroid <- insitu_dat[insitu_dat$plotid %in% centroids$Plot_ID,]

 	# How many plots are there?
-    unique(insitu_inCentroid$plotid)
+    unique(insitu_dat$plotid)

-Finally, find the max stem height value for each plot.
+Next, find the max stem height value for each plot.
 We will compare this value to the max CHM value.

-    #Here, we use the aggregate function, the arguments of which are:
+    #Use the aggregate function, the arguments of which are:
     #      the data on which you want to calculate something ~ the grouping variable
     #      the FUNction
     insitu_maxStemHeight <- aggregate( insitu_inCentroid$stemheight ~
                 insitu_inCentroid$plotid, FUN = max )

-    #And make the dataframe prettier by assigning names to the columns
+    #Assign cleaner names to the columns
     names(insitu_maxStemHeight) <- c('plotid','max')

     #OPTIONAL - combine the above steps into one line of code.
 	#add the max and 95th percentile height value for all trees within each plot
     #insitu <- cbind(insitu_maxStemHeight,'quant'=tapply(insitu_inCentroid		$stemheight,
-         insitu_inCentroid$plotid, quantile, prob = 0.95))
+    #     insitu_inCentroid$plotid, quantile, prob = 0.95))

 	#assign the final output to a column in our centroids object